Cameras start rolling this Sunday on a Queenstown-based feature film – with links to Hollywood heavyweights Sam Neill and Sir Peter Jackson.

 The arthouse film, called Stray, is being shot over five weeks at a purpose-built cabin on the Tucker Beach side of Queenstown Hill, as well as Luggate, Alexandra, Twizel and the ‘hero town’ of Otematata.

-The writer/director and co-producer is award-winning filmmaker Dustin Feneley, the line producer is Desray Armstrong, who’s produced three award-winning short films, and the cinematographer is the highly-rated Ari Wegner.
+The writer/director and co-producer is award-winning filmmaker Dustin Feneley; co-producer Desray Armstrong has also produced three award-winning short films, and the cinematographer is the highly-rated Ari Wegner.